 The county failed to use a flagger despite the officer’s warning, which allowed for this tragic combination of events to take place.
 The driver agreed to pay $2 million for his role in causing the injuries to our client, while the county agreed to pay the remaining $3 million.

-A total of $5 million was recovered on behalf of Francis.
+A total of $5 million was recovered on behalf of our client and her loved ones.
 She had accrued more than $300,000 in medical bills and $1 million in lost wages alone as a result of this tragic collision.